Skip to main content

 Pre Physician Assistant

 Physician Assistants (PAs) are health professionals who deliver a broad range of medical and surgical services.
 PAs are licensed to practice under the supervision of a physician (MD or DO) and state law determines the scope of their practice.
 In general, they take medical histories, examine and treat patients, order and interpret laboratory tests and x-rays, make diagnoses, prescribe medications, administer treatments, assist in surgery, and counsel and educate patients.
 PAs practice in over 60 specialty areas nationally.
 PA programs are approximately 27 months long and include classroom instruction and clinical rotations.
 PAs also complete more than 2,000 hours of clinical rotations.
-There are currently 159 accredited PA programs in the United States.
-The vast majority award master’s degrees.
 Only graduates of accredited PA programs may take the Physician Assistant National Certifying Exam (PANCE).

 Admission Requirements: